Wixel/GUMP/README.markdown

 * json_decode `Decode a json string`
 * rmpunctuation `Remove all known punctuation characters from a string`
 * basic_tags `Remove all layout orientated HTML tags from text.
 Leaving only basic tags`
+* whole_number `Ensure that the provided numeric value is represented as a whole number`

 #  Creating your own validators and filters